lucasstinson/resume-creator/README.md

 #### **Areas of Improvement:**

 - There is an issue with how the states are being set upon the deletion.
-While the delete works it is best to from the furthest work experience first until this is updated.
+While the delete works, it is best to delete from the bottom (work experience that occured the longest ago) until this is updated.
 - There should be an ability to download the user's resume into a PDF.
 - The Resume app rather basic.
 There could be more customization such as styling the font, adjusting font size, and adding colors among others.